trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 Speaking of... lets show how to directly execute syscalls.
 We use `GetSyscallStub` to ~steal~ borrow the machine code of the syscall wrapper within `ntdll.dll` for `NtOpenProcess`.
 Then, we execute the resulting machine code using a delegate representing `NtOpenProcess`.
 Incidentally, because we are using a delegate to execute raw machine code, this also demonstrates how you could execute shellcode in the current process while passing in parameters and getting a return value.

+Note: Syscall execution does not currently work in WOW64 processes.
+Please see the note at the bottom of this post for details.

 ```csharp

 ///Author: b33f (@FuzzySecurity, Ruben Boonen)